joe-antognini/joe-antognini.github.io/_drafts/pneumothorax.md

 with the other chest tube, I had to take a deep breath in and hunker down while the resident yanked the tube out of me.
-The drainage tube was longer than the original chest tube and I think some scar tissue had started to grow around it, so removing it was the most painful part of the entire ordeal.
+The drainage tube was longer than the original chest tube and I think some scar tissue had started to grow around it, so removing it was easily the worst pain in the entire ordeal.

 Once all the tubes were out of my body I felt much better.
 I still couldn't lie down, but I at least didn't have terrible back pain anymore.
 My tube was